ks1372000/Resolution-Proof-KRP-Seminar/README.md

 -   Premise : (A)
 -   Resolving  (~A v C)  and  (A)  on  A  to get  (C)
 -   Resolving  (~C)  and  (C)  on  C  to get  []

+# AI Usage
+- Used to handle the edge case where some clauses can have same propositional variable with multiple literals and are tautology and need to be disarded.
+Concerns the clauses_from_formula function and more specifically, lines 38-64
+- Line 267 to make sure empty premise case is handled by adding ```if p.strip()``` filter